top of page

 Conclusions:

-Supine–standing echocardiography consistently reveals preload failure as the primary haemodynamic mechanism in POTS and Long COVID, reframing tachycardia as a secondary baroreflex response rather than a causative abnormality.
-This preload-first model integrates mechanical, vascular, metabolic, and central contributors to orthostatic intolerance and provides a coherent physiological basis for diagnosis and treatment.
-Supine–standing echocardiography should be adopted as a first-line diagnostic tool in these conditions.
+Supine–standing echocardiography consistently reveals preload failure as the primary haemodynamic mechanism in POTS and Long COVID, reframing tachycardia as secondary compensation.
+The five-domain preload-failure model integrates mechanical, vascular, neuroimmune, endocrine, and metabolic contributors and provides a physiologically coherent basis for diagnosis and treatment.
+Supine–standing echocardiography should be adopted as a first-line diagnostic tool in orthostatic intolerance.

 Main body to follow